barumau/pandunia/english/lessons.md

 **mi** I, me. **mi de** my.
 **ti** you. **ti de** your.
 **ta** he, she or it. **ta de** his, her, its.
-**ce** who or what.
+**ke** who or what.
 **ye** is. **no** is not.
 **bon** good. **panyo** friend. **nam** name.

 ### Answers to the Exercises

-1. ti ye ce?
+1. ti ye ke?
-2. mi ye sam.
+2. mi ye tomas.
-3. ti de panyo ye ce?
+3. ti de panyo ye ke?
 4. ta ye sara.
-5. ti de nam ye ce?
+5. ti de nam ye ke?
 6. mi de nam ye _ _ _ _ _ _.